- Purchase the complete Expat Arrivals Sweden Guide (PDF)

 Emergency contacts: The emergency number in Sweden is 112 and it can be used to access police, ambulance and fire services.
 Operators generally speak good English and the standard of the emergency services in Sweden is very good.

 Transport and driving: Cars drive on the right-hand side of the road in Sweden.
-Sweden's public transport system consist of buses, trains and boats.
+Sweden's public transport system consists of buses, trains and boats.
 Swedish rail services are excellent and the bus network is extensive.

 'Stockholm is beautiful and friendly.
 It's so easy to get around...The quality of life is very high compared to almost everywhere in the world and we love it.'
 Jamie is an American expats who moved to Sweden when her husband was offered a new job opportunity.
 Read her interview.

 'Sweden has become my homeland and I love living in Stockholm.'
-Gregor Stalinski is a Polish expat who over 20 years' experience of expat life in Stockholm.
+Gregor Stalinski is a Polish expat who has over 20 years' experience of expat life in Stockholm.
 Find out more about his experiences by reading his interview.

 Are you an expat living in Sweden?